Increasing user retention by 7% with a new onboarding

 The most common emotions from recently aquired users.

-Step 4: Hypothesis and define metrics
+Step 3: Hypothesis and defining metrics

 • Overall product tour completion (%) — To see how many users who started the tour completed it.

-Step 5: Analyzing alternatives
+Step 4: Analyzing alternatives

-POC for the job post.
+POC for the 'Posting a job' flow

-Step 6: Design, specification, and deployment
+Step 5: Design, specification, and deployment

-Finally, I designed and handed-off the design and specs for all the hotspots of the product tour for the three most important flows for talent seekers:
+Finally, I designed and handed off the design and specs for all the hotspots of the product tour for the three most important flows for talent seekers:

-• After posting a job
+• Posting a job

 • Reviewing a candidate's profile

-Given that the tour relied on widely-used and proven UX patterns from top platforms, I argumented that a usability test was unnecessary.
-However, after development, together with the engineering team we conducted a thorough quality assurance process in a feature flag environment to ensure:
+Given that the tour relied on widely-used and proven UX patterns from top platforms, I argued that a usability test was unnecessary.
+This also meant we could recover the days lost from the third-party test.
+Both the Product Manager and the CEO agreed.

-1. Smooth transitions between steps
+• Smooth transitions between steps

-2. Accurate positioning of the hotspots designed
+• Accurate positioning of the hotspots

 Running a QA session with my Tech Lead and the engineering team, looking for bugs throughout the product tour experience.